 On 03/22/2019 MARCELA CARMONA filed a Contract - Other Contract lawsuit against PEDRO SEGURA.
 This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is WENDY CHANG.
-The case status is Pending - Other Pending.
+The case status is Disposed - Dismissed.

 LUNA JOSE D

 7/13/2021: Order - Dismissal - Order - Dismissal

 7/13/2021: Minute Order - Minute Order (Order to Show Cause Re: Dismissal (Settlement))

 10/14/2020: Request for Dismissal - Request for Dismissal

 4/8/2021: Certificate of Mailing for - Certificate of Mailing for (Order to Show Cause Re: Dismissal (Settlement)) of 04/08/2021

 4/29/2020: Notice of Settlement - Notice of Settlement

 4/30/2020: Order to Show Cause re: Dismissal (Settlement) - Order to Show Cause re: Dismissal (Settlement)

 2/25/2020: Minute Order - Minute Order (Order to Show Cause Re: Status of Arbitration)